 Porcelain was invented in China around 600 CE and is typically used for both hot and cold drinks.
-Porcelain mugs are made from a clay mixture that’s fired in a kiln.
+Porcelain coffee mugs are made from a clay mixture that’s fired in a kiln.

 Porcelain coffee mugs also tend to be fancier than their ceramic counterparts and also have an elegant touch to them.
 They tend to be given as gifts and do come in a good amount of designs.

 If you're someone that likes drinking coffee out of a fancier mug, it's highly likely you'll prefer a porcelain mug as they're quite fancy and have an elegant touch to them.
-It’s also daintier than ceramic and is typically given as gifts.

 Ceramic Mug Overview (Pros & Cons For Coffee Drinking)

-Similar to porcelain mugs, ceramic mugs also originated in China and are typically also made from a clay mixture that’s fired in a kiln.
+Similar to porcelain mugs, ceramic coffee mugs also originated in China and was used for hot and cold drinks.
+They are typically also made from a clay mixture that’s fired in a kiln.

 If you're looking for an everyday coffee mug at home, it's likely that the mug is ceramic.
 The material tends to have a more casual touch to it and doesn’t look as high-brow as porcelain.

-Like porcelain, ceramic mugs do not retain any flavors or smells.
+Like porcelain, ceramic coffee mugs do not retain any flavors or smells.
 They will, however, require a good glaze as having a bad glaze could end up affecting the taste of the coffee.

 1. Variety Of Looks & Style

 When it comes to variety, ceramic has more variety than porcelain as it comes in a variety of different forms, such as stoneware and earthenware.

 In some instances, porcelain mugs, for example, could be made relatively thin, making them less durable.

-Overall, however, porcelain mugs are typically relatively smooth and dense, and ceramic mugs are also exceptionally durable, less fragile, and pretty much last forever - just as long as you don't accidentally drop them on the floor, of course!
+Overall, however, porcelain mugs are typically relatively smooth and dense, and other ceramic mugs are also exceptionally durable, less fragile, and pretty much last forever - just as long as you don't accidentally drop them on the floor, of course!

 3. Ease Of Cleaning